aaronfodor/travel/Stockholm.md

 - [ ] **Ärtsoppa**

     Yellow Pea soup.
-It is good.
+It is good, mix it with mustard.

 ### Main dishes